Organizing Django Apps Inside an apps/ Directory

 label = "blog"

-Without it, Django may think it is a new app.
+Without it, Django may think it is a new app!

-Step 4: Update INSTALLED_APPS From: "blog"
+Step 4: Update INSTALLED_APPS inside settings

 To: "apps.blog"